hapax/hapax.github.io/assets/teaching.md

 poured into a conical pile.
 This is promising subject matter: objects in the real world which change with time.
-But everything in sight is arbitrary!
+But nothing passes the shrub test!
 Why does the mothball decrease at a constant rate?
 What causes the triangle to get bigger?
 Why is the conical angle of the sand pile precisely $71.57^\circ$?
-We're still in the scrubland, with numbers replaced by random objects.
+We're now in a Dalí-esque scrubland of random objects.

-Maths comes from the real world, and we should connect students to its living, breathing sources of inspiration.
+Maths comes from the real world, and we should connect students to its living, breathing sources of inspiration and application.
+They should see where it all comes from!
-In the same way that the material needs of civilisation spur an explorer and frame her quest, the needs of science, industry, and everyday life spur mathematicians to go out into the landscape and dig up structures and patterns fit for purpose.
+In the same way that the material needs of civilisation spur an explorer and frame her quest, the needs of *science, industry, and everyday life* spur mathematicians to go out into the landscape and dig up patterns fit for purpose.
-From compound interest to chaos, planetary motion to poker, and soap bubbles to secret codes, mathematics is inspired by these real world needs.
+From compound interest to chaos, planetary motion to poker, and soap bubbles to ciphers, mathematics is inspired by these real world needs.
 Why not let students in on the secret?
-Why not tell them where algebra, trigonometry, or calculus really come from?
-And show them how powerful these tools are?

 #### 3.1.
 A preamble <a id="sec-3-1" name="sec-3-1"></a>